optimusium/capstone4/README.md

 pip install face_recognition

-If you are end user, run console.py
-If you need to run manually, follow the subsequent steps:
+If you are end user, run console.py (refer to select operation function) If you need to run manually, follow the subsequent steps: